healthyplatforms/cakephp-restkit/README.md

 ### Response rendering

-Never worry about reformatting your arrays for _serialize() again.
+Never worry about reformatting your arrays for SimpleXML again.
 RestKit will automagically handle all array reformatting for you to produce correctly encapsulated XML responses.

 **Example1:**